skypilot-org/skypilot/sky/serve/ha/README.md

 ## Caveats
 * Stateful load balancer policies are tricky.
 Some of them may work in an approximate manner - need to test.
+* If possible, it is suggested to randomly pick a replica from the list of candidate replica in your policy to prevent all replicas from returning the same endpoint.